tibs/markup-history/markup-history-extended-notes.rst

    (Hello world!) show  % stroke the text in parentheses showpage             % print all on the page

+PDF then uses PostScript to describe each page - it is even further from a human-writable markup.

 * `Wikipedia on PostScript`_
 * `Wikipedia on PDF`_
 * The WikiWikiWeb_ article `Forth Postscript Relationship`_ discusses whether